Jon Burton

-Jon Burton is a British video game designer, director, and programmer.
+Jon Burton is an English video game designer, director, and programmer.
 He is the founder of development studio Traveller's Tales and its parent company TT Games.

 Burton founded Traveller's Tales in 1989.
 He worked as a designer on Puggsy, Mickey Mania, Sonic 3D Blast, the Lego Star Wars series, Toy Story 2: Buzz Lightyear to the Rescue and A Bug's Life, and has served as programmer for many of their early games.